Skip to main content

 Logging Videos from NumPy Arrays

-Logged videos appear as playable widgets in the dashboard.
+Logged videos appear as playable widgets.
 Each video card includes standard playback controls (play/pause, seek) and displays the filename and associated run.
 Video widget in the dashboard When comparing multiple runs, video widgets from each run are shown together, making it easy to visually compare generated outputs or training episodes across experiments.